geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 I know.
 Yeah.
 It's in the branch.
 I didn't merge it.

 ##### **Geohot** [[00:10:45](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=645)]
-Yeah, I'm half tempted to rewrite sqtt, trace decoder, and rust.
+Yeah, I'm half tempted to rewrite SQTT, trace decoder, and rust.
 Just get something insanely fast on there.
 It just like parses these things.
 I don't know.
 We shouldn't actually do it.
 But I think we have enough of it figured out now that we could switch to the non-AMD one.
 But we don't have it.
-It works for RDNA4, but it doesn't work for cDNA.
+It works for RDNA4, but it doesn't work for CDNA.
 My reverse stuff.

 ##### **Qazalin** [[00:11:08](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=668)]
 Mm-hmm.
 I also get errors for RDNA4.